Food For Thought: Food Preparation Workers Frequently Have Unpaid Wage Claims In NYC

 Cookies United, a company that operates in New York, sells cookies and other baked goods.
 They sell a wide range of sweet treats, but they don’t appear to be as sweet to their employees.
 Felipe Cruz, a former food production worker, filed a complaint last December against Cookies United.
 Cruz accused the company of refusing to pay him overtime pay, straight wages, and spread of hours pay.
 Furthermore, Cruz was not paid for the two 15 minute breaks he took each day.
 The law says that even breaks, when they are between 5 to 20 minutes, must be paid working time.
 This case is still ongoing, and no settlement has been reached between the two parties yet.

 Seek Wage Justice Today

 Restaurant owners are legally accountable to follow all minimum wage, overtime, and spread of hours laws.
 You are entitled to your rightfully earned wages.
-If you believe you may have a legal claim to any of these often unpaid wages in New York City, the Law Office of Christopher Q. Davis can assist you.
+If you believe you may have a legal claim to any of these often unpaid wages in New York City, the Working Solutions Law Firm can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced employment law legal counsel.